An Efficient Algorithm for Vertex Enumeration of Arrangement: Notations and Definitions

 \begin{definition}[Vertex of an arrangement] A vertex of an arrangement is the unique solution to the system of $d$ equations corresponding to $d$ intersecting hyperplanes.
-Moreover, a vertex is degenerate if it is contained in more than $d$ hyperplanes. \end{definition}
+Moreover, a vertex is degenerate if it is contained in more than $d$ hyperplanes.
+A vertex is also called a basic solution in linear programming. \end{definition}

-The vertex enumeration problem for a hyperplane arrangement is enumerating all vertices of the arrangement.
+In this paper, we assume that the arrangement contains at least one vertex. {Particularly, simple arrangements are those hyperplane arrangements such that every vertex is non-degenerate and every $d$ hyperplanes form a vertex.
+This definition can also be found on page 530 of the book \cite{toth2004handbook}.}